ga-wdi-boston/rails-activerecord-one-to-many/README.md

 1.  `Firm#clients.create`
 1.  `Firm#clients.create!`

-## Code along: `has_many` Methods
+### Lab: `has_many` Methods

-Each of you will research one method.
+Each squad will research a few Methods method.

-Describe what the method does in your own words.
+-   Describe what the method does.
-Is it a setter, a getter, or something else?
+-   Is it a setter, a getter, or something else?
-Then, give an example of another one-to-many relationship, where you would define `has_many`, and how you would use the method you just researched.
+-   Give an example of another one-to-many relationship, where you would define `has_many`, and how you would use the method you just researched.

 ## Rails: `belongs_to`